 Participation in the Runner’s World Pacing Team is free.
 Registration is also not necessary because there is no central point where the pacers meet before the event.
 They go directly to the starting area’s that correspond to their target time.
 In the Olympic Stadium for the full marathon, or at the Stadionweg for the half marathon.
 They are recognisable by clothes with their target time.
 They are present in their starting area’s at least 45 minutes before the start.

 The groups of participants are divided by planned target times.
-Two pacers run with each marathon pace group andone pacer accompany each pace group during the half-marathon.
-The pacers will be recognizable by their clothing and a balloon.
-The color of the balloon is marked with the pace group’s target time.
+Two pacers run with each marathon pace group and one pacer accompany each pace group during the half-marathon.
+The pacers will be recognizable by their clothing.

 Apart from the standard registration fee for the event itself, participation in the Runner’s World Pacing Team is free.